CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

 In this exercise you have covered the following:

-   - Performed NSG validation
+   - Performed NSG validation.
-   - Monitored the network watcher traffic
+   - Monitored the network watcher traffic.